Maryland Bicycle and Pedestrian Advisory Committee

 Mobility Impaired Representative: Marian Vessels

-Visually Impaired Representatives: Andrew Lingelbach
+Visually Impaired Representative: Andrew Lingelbach

 At Large Representatives: Nigel Samaroo, Kristy Daphnis, Antoine RJ Wright